 Workforce development in Maryland represents a continuum of career awareness, exploration, preparation, and career seeking and advancement.
 Workforce development starts as early as elementary school and continues through secondary, postsecondary, and adult education.
 Every two years, the Maryland Department of Labor releases Maryland Occupational Projections.
 The MSDE regularly reviews occupational projections to ensure that Maryland CTE career clusters are in alignment with workforce needs in Maryland.
-There are currently ten career clusters in Maryland:
+There are currently ten career clusters and two work-based learning CTE programs in Maryland.
+The work-based learning CTE programs cut across all ten clusters.